NVIDIA/OpenSeq2Seq/docs/sources/source/mixed-precision.rst

 Automatic Loss Scaling
 ~~~~~~~~~~~~~~~~~~~~~~
-The mixed precision training approach of Micikevicius et al :cite:`mp-2018`
-suggests that the user
+The mixed precision training approach suggests that the user
 set a *loss scale* hyperparameter to adjust the dynamic range of backpropagation
 to match the dynamic range of float16.
 OpenSeq2Seq implements an extension to
 the mixed precision recipe that we call *automatic loss scaling*.
 The optimizer